 - Slice your plantains in half, lengthwise.
 Fry them on medium high in 1/2 tbsp oil (or butter) until golden brown.
 About 2-3 minutes per side.
 Set aside.

-- In same pan add your chopped onion, chopped bell pepper, and Adobo seasoning or sauce.
+- In same pan add your chopped onion, chopped bell pepper, Adobo seasoning or sauce, plus cumin and smoked paprika.
 Saute until onion is fragrant.
 Around 3-4 minutes.

 - Layer ½ of plantain in small casserole dish.
 Add meat and veggies.
 Layer again with rest of plantains.